mogvision/ADL/PyTorch/README.md

 Configure ```configs/ADL_train.json``` according to your tasks:
 * Denoising ->  "task_mode": "DEN"

-If you use multiple-gpus add ```--distributed``` to argparse.
+If you use multiple gpus, add ```--distributed``` to argparse.
 After configuration, run the following for training RGB data:

 ```shell
 source ~/ADL_env/bin/activate